EIT-team/Load_data/src/matlab/README.md

 -   `ScouseTom_FindFilterSettings.m` - For a given recording, find the optimal filter for use before demodulation.
 This is based on the carrier frequency, and length of injection.
 Uses IIR filters where possible, but for short injections it will use FIR.

+-   `ScouseTom_ReadandDemodChn.m` - Handles the actual demodulation of the dataset.
+Calculates the maximum number of channels which can be processed at once and then filters and demodulates each frequency in turn.
+If a single channel is too big, then it is processed in segments.

 ##### Digital Trigger channels and meta data